ramlaahmed/employee-tracker/README.md

 ## Overview

-In this project, i created a back end command-line application for managing a company's employees.
+In this project, i created a back end command-line application for managing a company's employees database.

 ## Technologies